The March for Clean Water: What’s Changed a Year On?

 Myth Busting: Would it really cost £100 billion to bring water utilities into public ownership?

-By Dr Samir Seddougui
+By Dr Samir Seddougui, Campaign Researcher

 Whenever the conversation turns to the cost of nationalising the water industry or even just exploring public benefit and ownership models instead of continuing with deep privatisation, the government references the scarily high figure of £90-100 billion to dampen public support.